nirdosh17/cfn-teardown/README.md

 ---

 ### AWS Credentials
 Only AWS profile based authentication supported at the moment.
-By default it tries to use the IAM role of the caller but we can also supply role arn if we want the script to assume a different role.
+By default, it tries to use the IAM role of the caller but we can also supply role arn if we want the script to assume a different role.

 ---